ElixirProtocol/vertex-contracts/docs/docs.md

 ## Sequence of Events

 ### Deposit Liquidity
-Liquidity for spot and perp pools can be deposited into the VertexManager smart contract by calling the `depositSpot` and `depositPerp` functions respectively.
+Liquidity for spot and perp pools can be deposited into the VertexManager smart contract by calling the `depositSpot` and `depositPerp` functions, respectively.

 Every spot product is composed of two tokens, the base token and the quote token, which is usually USDC.
 For this reason, liquidity for a spot product has to be deposited in a balanced way, meaning that the amount of base and quote tokens have to be equal in value.
 To check this, product prices are fetched from the Vertex Clearinghouse smart contract by calling its `getPriceX18` function, which provides the price in 18 decimals for a given product.
-Therefore, users must call the `depositSpot` function passing a fixed base token amount and a range of quote token amounts to deposit.
-The function will then calculate the amount of quote tokens needed to perform a balanced deposit given the amount of base tokens.
-If this calculated amount of quote tokens is out of the given range, the function will revert due to slippage.
+Therefore, users must call the `depositSpot` function, passing a fixed base token amount and a range of quote token amounts to deposit.
+The function will then calculate the amount of quote tokens needed to perform a balanced deposit given the base token amount.
+If this calculated quote token amount is out of the given range, the function will revert due to slippage.
 On the other hand, the `depositPerp` function must be used to deposit liquidity into perp pools, which doesn't require balanced liquidity.

-The only difference between the `depositSpot` and `depositPerp` functions are mainly the input parameters and the security checks, as they execute the same deposit logic by calling the `_deposit` private function.
+The only difference between the `depositSpot` and `depositPerp` functions are the input parameters and the security checks, as they execute the same deposit logic by calling the `_deposit` private function.

 The `depositSpot` flow is the following:

 1. Check that deposits are not paused.
 2. Check that the reentrancy guard is not active.
 3. Check that the pool given is a spot one.
-4. Check that the tokens given are two and that they are not duplicated.
+4. Check that the tokens given are two and are not duplicated.
 5. Check that the receiver is not a zero address (for the good of the user).
-6. Calculate amount of quote tokens and check for slippage.
+6. Calculate the amount of quote tokens and check for slippage.
 7. Execute the deposit logic.

 And the `depositPerp` flow is the following: